Vizing's theorem: Algorithms

+Misra & Gries (1992) describe an algorithm following the same strategy as Vizing's original one.

 More specifically, suppose that uv is an uncolored edge in a partially colored graph.
 The algorithm of Misra and Gries may be interpreted as constructing a directed pseudoforest P (a graph in which each vertex has at most one outgoing edge) on the neighbors of u: for each neighbor p of u, the algorithm finds a color c that is not used by any of the edges incident to p, finds the vertex q (if it exists) for which edge uq has color c, and adds pq as an edge to P. There are two cases: